dasigr/commerce-test/README.md

 ## Jenkins

-Build only the dev, master, and feature branches.
+Build only the dev, master, and feature branches..